Mentors

 Jay watched…

 Michelle brought Jay a coke with ice.
-“You’re talking to yourself,” she smiled straight at him as she swung away in a swirl of billowing skirt caught in the fresh spring breeze.
+“You’re talking to yourself.”
+She flashed her Hollywood smile straight at him as she swung away in a swirl of billowing skirt caught in the fresh spring breeze.
 The young man stared in jaw dropping admiration at the balancing act taking place in front of him; the airborne plates of Blueberry Crepes destined for the folks at the next table.
 Nothing escaped his attention; not the bright blue pleated skirt covered with embroidered red and coral rose blossoms and cheery white puffy summer clouds, and certainly not the Crepes, smothered in foaming cream and syrup.
-Jay was suddenly very hungry, in so many ways – his appetite was back.
+Jay was suddenly very hungry, in so many ways – his appetite was returning.

 “Makes me want to live in Baltimore,” Jay offered.

-Louie’s story was simple.
-Simple genius, Jay thought, while listening.
+Louie’s story was simple – his script simple genius, Jay thought, while trying to absorb some of it.

 “Sure.”